cisco/mindmeld/docs/source/blueprints/video_discovery.rst

 Video Discovery
 ===============

-In this step-by-step walkthrough, you'll build a conversational application that allows users to browse and find movies and TV shows from a huge content catalog, using the Workbench blueprint for this purpose.
+In this step-by-step walkthrough, you'll build a conversational application that allows users to browse and find movies and TV shows from a big content catalog, using the Workbench blueprint for this purpose.

 1. The Use Case
 ^^^^^^^^^^^^^^^

 Through a conversational interface, users should be able to browse through a content catalog containing movies and TV shows.
 They should be able to search using common filters for video content, such as: genre, cast, release year, etc...
 They should also be able to continue refining their search until they find the right content, and restart the search at any moment.
-The app should also support general actions such as greeting the user and handling basic humor.
+The app will also support general actions such as greeting the user, providing help and responding to insults and compliments.

 2. Example Dialogue Interactions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^